Burnsedia/burnsedia.github.io/backup-AI-Post/neovim-made-me-twice-as-fast.md

-## 3️⃣ Steps: How to Build a Neovim Setup That Works
+## How to Build a Neovim Setup That Works

 ### Step 1 — Start with Defaults
 Install Neovim from your package manager.